GriffinSchneider/DRYUI/README.md

     _.backgroundColor = [UIColor redColor];
 };
 ```
-Declaring a style creates a new Objective-C class, so you can't do it inside of an existing `@implementation` or `@interface`.

 ####Styling for specific classes
 By default, style blocks assume they're being applied to `UIViews`.
 If you want to style a subclass of `UIView`, just add the class name as the second argument to `dryui_style`, `dryui_public_style`, or `dryui_private_style`: